Reframing a freemium experience to increase session duration by 42 min

 I aimed to make music easier to start, control, and continue across the app by clarifying playback interactions and supporting continuous listening.

-Design contextual conversion interactions
+Plan contextual conversion interactions

 [Design decision]